slotThe/slotThe.github.io/research.md

 - *[Duality in Monoidal Categories]* \
    Joint work with Sebastian Halbig.

   We compare closed and rigid monoidal categories.
-Closedness is defined by the tensor product having a right adjoint: the internal-hom functor.
-Rigidity on the other hand generalises the concept of duals in the sense of finite-dimensional vector spaces.
-A consequence of these axioms is that the internal-hom functor is implemented by tensoring with the respective duals.
-This raises the
+  Closedness is defined by the tensor product having a right adjoint: the internal hom functor.
+  Rigidity, on the other hand, generalises the duality of finite-dimensional vector spaces.
+  In the latter, the internal hom functor is implemented by tensoring with the respective duals.
+  This raises the question:
-   question: can one decide whether a closed monoidal category is rigid, simply by verifying that the internal-hom is tensor-representable?
+  can one decide whether a closed monoidal category is rigid, simply by verifying that the internal hom is tensor-representable?
-   At the *Research School on Bicategories, Categorification and Quantum Theory*, Heunen suggested that this is not the case.
-In this note, we will prove his claim by constructing an explicit counterexample.
+  We provide a counterexample in terms of finitely-generated projective objects in an abelian k-linear category.
+  A byproduct of our work is that we obtain characterisations of the Grothendieck–Verdier duality, also called *-autonomy, and rigidity of functor categories endowed with Day convolution as their tensor product.
+  Applied to Mackey functors,
+  this yields a proof of a sketched argument by Bouc linking rigidity of an object to it being finitely-generated projective.

 - *[Pivotality, twisted centres and the anti-double of a Hopf monad]* \
   Joint work with Sebastian Halbig.